 - Biologically: An adaptive immune response occurs, which causes a reduction in viral titers.
 However, this also leads to increased levels of inflammation and tissue damage.

 - Antiviral-therapy could be beneficial (although the later on that antiviral treatment is initiated, the less effective it is likely to be).

-- Some immunosuppression could be beneficial for patients with more severe manifestations (e.g., moderate dose steroid for patients with ARDS).
+- Some immunosuppression could be beneficial for patients with more severe manifestations (e.g., moderate dose steroid).